 How It Affected the Economy

 The Dust Bowl could happen again.
-Agribusiness is draining the groundwater from the Ogallala Aquifer eight times faster than rain is putting it back.
-The Aquifer stretches from South Dakota to Texas.
-It's home to a $20-billion-a-year industry that grows nearly one-fifth of the United States’ wheat, corn and beef cattle.
-It supplies about 30 percent of the nation's irrigation water.
+Agribusiness is draining the groundwater from the Ogallala Aquifer at least six times faster than rain is putting it back.
+The aquifer stretches from South Dakota to Texas and is home to a $20-billion-a-year industry that grows one-fifth of the United States’ wheat, corn, and beef cattle.
+It supplies about 30% of the nation's irrigation water.